statonlab/apricot_rnaseq/README.md

 This repository includes the scripts generating data and figures for the manuscript.
 `data`
-- Sample description tables
+- input data used in analyses and plotting figures

 `analysis`
 - The pipeline used to analyze raw Illumina reads: `pipeline`
 - The Differential expression analysis R scripts: `DEanalysis`
 - The co-expression analysis R scripts: `network_analysis`
-- Other analysese:
+- Other analyses:
-  - PERMANOVA on the effect of rRNA content: `rRNAcont.R`
+  - PERMANOVA on the effect of rRNA content: `Peach_rRNA_vegan.R`